 Status: Statistical and current status information.
 The Server Status screen below provides information about the condition of the connection to the Service Provider.
-This functionality requires Heartbeat to be enabled on the Server Configuration profile, as configured in Section 7.8.2.
+In order to receive server status information, Heartbeat needs to be enabled on the Server Configuration profile, as configured in Section 7.8.2.